 Reasonable valuation: We consider growth prospects, business models, historical valuation ranges, conduct peer valuation comparisons, and look at investor sentiment.

-Core Growth uses Thornburg’s basket construct; we attempt to keep the exposure to each basket roughly equal to provide optimal diversification balance.
+Exposure to each basket is roughly equal to provide optimal diversification balance:

 Consistent growth companies exhibit steady earnings and revenue growth; these companies often have subscription or other recurring revenue profiles.

 Growth industry leaders often have leadership positions in growing markets, sometimes with dominant market share, and tend to be larger and more established.